 - Second, consider your secondary interests from the very beginning.
-If you’re majoring in economics but think you have an interest for, say, business?
+If you’re majoring in economics but think you have an interest in, say, business?
 You might find that many of the requirements for those two majors overlap.
 Try to plan your multi-year schedule so that even in the event you have to switch majors, at the very least those early classes will have doubled as requirements for your alternate major(s).

 - If you can’t think of any secondary interests, an idea is to take the required classes for your chosen major that you find “useful”; for example, if you’re a statistics major and at least one data analysis class is required for you to graduate, you may find taking that class is beneficial because even if you end up switching majors, you’ll have some useful real-world skills under your belt.

 This article may make changing majors in college seem scary, but just remember, there’s plenty you can do!
 Be prepared to lessen the burden of having to swap disciplines while in university.
-For one, look ahead at the schools you plan to apply to and write yourself brief summaries of the rules in place for switching in majors.
+For one, look ahead at the schools you plan to apply to and write yourself brief summaries of the rules in place for switching majors.
 Once accepted, know that you can strategically plan your schedule.
-This safe-guards for the chance that you do end up changing major in college; you’ll have covered some general requirements, or at least have taken courses that are useful.
+This safeguards for the chance that you do end up changing a major in college; you’ll have covered some general requirements, or at least have taken courses that are useful.

 At the end of the day, just asking yourself what you plan to do when you grow up is the best solution (and you won’t have to worry about anything this article says ever again).
-Although the odds of deciding to switch majors while at university are greater than 50% (based on past averages), remember that there are certainly students out there who decided their college major before college and happily stuck with them all the way through — that should be your goal.
+Although the odds of deciding to switch majors while at university are greater than 50% (based on past averages) remember that there are certainly students out there who decided on their college major before college and happily stuck with them all the way through — that should be your goal.
 Feel free to look through Empowerly’s many great articles to find one that discusses how to choose the perfect major!